Legacy Shave Shark Tank Update: Where Is Legacy Shave Now?

 Where Is Legacy Shave Today?

 Since the original Evolution Shave Brush had gotten pretty outdated in 2016, Mike and Dave returned to the drawing board and developed several prototypes to make the product sleeker and more convenient.
 Ultimately, the brother managed to perfect the design and launched a successful Kickstarter campaign after getting a patent for the product, which gave them the capital needed to start their company.
-Mike and Dave were pleasantly surprised by the positive response their product received right after launch, and The Sharper Image featured the product on their website in 2017.
+Mike and Dave were pleasantly surprised by the positive response their product received right after launch.

-The brush also earned a few awards, including the title of top new product at the 2019 ECRM Show, and has been talked about in several popular shows like ‘Good Morning America,’ ‘The View,’ and ‘Today.’
+Moreover, The Sharper Image featured the product on its website in 2017.
+The brush also earned a few awards, including the title of Top New Product at the 2019 ECRM Show.
+It has been talked about in several popular shows like ‘Good Morning America,’ ‘The View,’ and ‘Today.’
 Those interested in getting their hands on the Evolution Shave Brush can purchase one from the company’s official website or the online retail giant Amazon.

 The brushes are available in several different patterns and colors but fall within the price range of $19.95 and $44.95.
 Additionally, the company sells gift sets, bundles, and shaving cream priced between $9.95 to $199.50.
 It honestly is inspiring to witness Mike and Dave’s success, and we are confident that Legacy Shave will grow even further in the near future.